controlm/automation-api-community-solutions/1-general-examples/order-an-existing-smart-folder-with-parameters/readme.md

 [jobs] is optional if you want to order specific jobs from the smart folder -f is a json file containing arguments

+## Perform a rest call from e.g. a script as alternative

+In some cases, you might not need the full cli.
+E.g. a lighter option might be preferred if an external application needs to trigger a worklaod on Control-M. In such scenario, a REST call might be the preferred opion.
+The REST example is described on the [Automation API Service Reference documentation](https://docs.bmc.com/docs/automation-api/9019100monthly/run-service-872868748.html#Runservice-runorder)

+An example implementation of of this REST api can by found in the ctm_order.py script.
+This script can be used stand-alone and does not need the Automation API CLI or NodeJs installend.

+usage: ctm_order.py [-h] -e ENDPOINT -s CTM_SERVER -u USER -p PASSWORD
+                    --folder FOLDER [--config_file CONFIG_FILE] [-v]
+                    [--version]

+Orders an adhoc job in Control-M for the folder specified

+optional arguments:
+  -h, --help            show this help message and exit -e ENDPOINT, --endpoint ENDPOINT
+                        Control-M Automation API end-point for connecting with Control-M
+  -s CTM_SERVER, --ctm_server CTM_SERVER
+                        Control-M Server name
+  -u USER, --user USER  Control-M user name for connecting with Control-M -p PASSWORD, --password PASSWORD
+                        Control-M password for connecting with Control-M --folder FOLDER       Control-M folder name which holds the jobs to be ordered
+  --config_file CONFIG_FILE, -f CONFIG_FILE
+                        A json file that holds additional configuration parameters
+  -v, --verbose         Enables verbose mode
+  --version             show program's version number and exit

 # Example JSON config file

 ```